Why You Need to Strengthen Your Hip Flexors – All about hip flexor

 Static stretching after exercise

-Static stretching helps the body relax and calm down, making it a great exercise after training.
-During static stretching, the core temperature of the muscles tends to drop, causing the muscles to cool.
+Static stretching helps the body relax and unwind, making it an ideal exercise to follow after training.
+During static stretching, the core temperature of the muscles tends to decrease, resulting in a cooling effect.
 A static stretch aims to increase tissue mobility, muscle strength, and joint flexibility.

 This should be done per position for 30-60 seconds to increase the tissue’s flexibility.
-Static stretching also reduces muscle strength, reducing performance during subsequent training.
+Static stretching also reduces muscle strength, which can result in decreased performance during subsequent training sessions.

 Different types of stretching can promote muscle activity and mobility.
 Depending on when they are performed, they can activate or relax the body.